marianaluduena/JS-automation-testing/README.md

 ## JS-automation-testing

-This is a QA testing project with JavaScript using only the DevTools to automate Test Cases for the site Bugeater.
+This is a QA testing project with **JavaScript using only the DevTools to automate Test Cases for the site Bugeater**.
 This project wraps everything I've learned during the Course Basic JavaScript for Testers.

+**The test cases are directly in the JS code (see folder )**

 URL to Bugeater: https://bugeater.web.app/